durandal3/PoP-Mods/README.md

 ### BugFixes

-Fixes for bugs that's I've bothered to implement.
+Fixes for bugs that I've bothered to implement.
 Currently includes:
  - Fix pussy interest change for farm pairs to be based on if the partner has a pussy (originally, based on if partner has a cock)
  - Fix ratio of poor/medium/rich customers for brothel shows